Thinking beyond borders

 An application must be made to the MIRB by providing proof that an individual is able to qualify for tax exemption under treaty relief.

 A permanent establishment could potentially be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

-Personal Data Protection Act 2010 (“PDPA”) has come into force on 15 November 2013 which seeks to regulate the processing of personal data of individuals involved in commercial transactions.
+Personal Data Protection Act 2010 (PDPA) regulates the processing of personal data of individuals involved in commercial transactions.

-The present exchange control regime applies uniformly to transactions with all countries except Israel, against which special restrictive rules apply.
+The present exchange control regime applies uniformly to transactions with all countries/jurisdictions except Israel, against which special restrictive rules apply.

-Employment costs are generally deductible by the employer, except for certain prohibited costs such as those in relation to overseas leave passage, entertainment allowance, and the employer’s contribution to pension/provident funds that are not approved by the MIRB.
-Such costs are non-deductible.
-However, a 50 percent entertainment allowance is tax deductible.
+Employment costs are generally deductible by the employer, except for certain prohibited costs such as those in relation to leave passages, entertainment expenses (partially), and the employer’s contribution to pension/provident funds that are not approved by the MIRB.

 1. Income Tax (Deduction from Remuneration (Amendment) Rules 2019 P.U.
 (A) 387.